sco1t/mdax/README.md

 [<img width='20%' src='docs/screenshot6.jpg'/>](docs/screenshot6.jpg)

-## What is VGAX?
+## What is MDAx?

-This is a VGA library for Arduino UNO and Arduino MEGA.
+This is a MDA library for Arduino UNO and Arduino MEGA.
-To use this library you need only 4 resistors and one DSUB15 connector.
+To use this library you need only 3 resistors and one DSUB15 connector.
 This library require an ATMega328 MCU (or higher) MCU.
 Does not work with ATTINY family or ATMega168.

 ## Credits